Council owned commercial and industrial units

 Changing the use of the property

-If you are already a tenant you must apply for written consent from the council as landlord and owner to the proposed change of use specified in your lease or tenancy agreement.
+If you are already a tenant you must apply for written consent from the council as landlord and owner to the proposed change of use given in your lease or tenancy agreement.
 You will have to pay the costs of this and must make an application by email or letter to the Strategic Estates section.

 Maintenance of the property